 The Malaysian Society of Toxicology (MySOT) and the International Union of Toxioclogy (IUTOX) announce the availability of fellowship awards to attend the 11th Congress of Toxicology in Developing Countries.
 The meeting will be held virtually from Kuala Lumpur, Malaysia from June 13 to 16th 2021.

-IUTOX will provide travel awards to junior and senior scientists attending ICTXV in Honolulu, Hawaii from July 15–18, 2019.
+IUTOX will provide travel awards to junior and senior scientists attending ICTXVI in Maastricht, The Netherlands from September 18–22, 2022.
 All travel fellowships will be awarded in the amount of $1,000.
 Senior toxicologists need to show more than ten years of experience either working on an active research program or actively practicing as a toxicologist and junior scientists will need to show less than ten years of experience either working on an active research program or actively practicing as a toxicologist.
-The ICTXV organizers will waive the meeting registration fee for up to 40 fellowship recipients.
+The ICTXVI organizers will waive the meeting registration fee for up to 40 fellowship recipients.
 Electronic submission is accepted.
 Fellowship winners from 2014 and later are not eligible to apply.

 The Toxicology Education Foundation is now accepting applications for the Robert L. Dixon International Travel Award to support a graduate student interested in attending the 15th International Congress of Toxicology (ICTXV).
 The IUTOX Congress is being hosted by the Society of Toxicology from July 15–18, 2019 in Honolulu, Hawaii.